Is Parkinson’s disease hereditary?

 Deep Brain Stimulation (DBS) is indicated to assist the patient in becoming responsive to dopamine replacement after they have lost this response with prolonged treatment, or have developed severe side effects.

-DBS is not approved for treating the primary motor and non-motor symptoms of the disease and does not have any impact on disease progression and it is by no means curative or neuroprotective.
-It does not provide any improvement over the best effect of Levodopa, as the best response that a patient achieved prior to the surgery will be the same afterward.
+DBS is not curative and was not developed for treating the primary motor and non-motor symptoms of the disease and it is too early to tell if it has any impact on disease progression.
+Neither has it been conclusively demonstrated that it is curative or neuroprotective.
+It mainly provides a means by which the effective dose of dopamine replacement can be lowered.
 Notwithstanding the inherent dangers of intracranial surgery, the side effects of DBS include the possibility of developing impaired speech, deterioration of balance and an increase in depression.
-It is interesting to note that the electrodes used in DBS are implanted into the brain site called the sub-thalamic nucleus (STN) which is connected to the retina by the accessory optic tract.
-We hypothesize that light therapy could well be changing deep brain function by this connection between the retina and the STN, but is much less invasive.
+It is our belief that, in 2018 and beyond, treatments for disabling diseases should be moving more toward achieving improved therapeutic efficacy by being less invasive.
+On this note, it is interesting to also note that the electrodes used in DBS are implanted into a brain site called the sub-thalamic nucleus (STN) which is connected to the retina by the accessory optic tract.
+We hypothesize that light therapy could well be changing deep brain function by this connection between the retina and the STN.
 Our current work continues to explore this theme.

 I have had the disease for many years, is it too late to start the light treatment?